Bookmark and Share

 Underwater Photography Gallery

-Michael and Suzanne Lombard have been diving and photographing underwater around the world for over 40 years.
-We support ocean conservation and recovery of threatened/endangered species such as manatees, turtles, sharks, dolphin, and other rare/ endemic aquatic life. .
+The exhibit features marine life of the Florida Keys, behavior and photography techniques.
+Mike and Suzanne Lombard have been diving and photographing underwater around the world for over 40 years.
+They support ocean conservation and recovery of threatened/endangered species such as manatees, turtles, sharks, dolphin, and other rare/ endemic aquatic life.

 Click HERE for more information.